dry-rb/dry-logic/docsite/source/predicates.html.md

 ## Included values

-> Check for exclusion.
+> Check for inclusion.
 Can be used on all values responding to `include?`

 ``` ruby
 includes?("A")